FabienDufoulon/FabienDufoulon.github.io/_pages/home.markdown

 Surprisingly, despite this, they can coordinate together to achieve complex global tasks such as shape formation, self-healing, dispersion, aggregation and monitoring. <br>

 During this postdoc, I have had the pleasure to work with Shay Kutten, Yuval Emek and Keren Censor-Hillel.
-Before that, I received my Ph.D. in 2019 from the Université Paris-Saclay with Joffroy Beauquier and Janna Burman as my advisers.
+Before that, I received my Ph.D. in 2019 from the Université Paris-Saclay with Joffroy Beauquier and Janna Burman as my advisors.

 ## Research Focus
 Distributed systems of weak devices are currently my main research focus.
 Happily for me, the study of such systems greatly intersects with that of biologically-inspired distributed algorithms, one of my childhood fascinations.